fluxninja/aperture/docs/content/concepts/rate-limiter.md

 The _Rate Limiter_ component accepts or rejects incoming flows based on per-label limits, configured as the maximum number of requests per a given period of time.
-The rate-limiting label is chosen from the [flow-label][flow-label] with a specific key, enabling distinct limits per user as identified by unique values of the label.
+The rate-limiting label is chosen from the [flow-label][flow-label] with a specific key, enabling distinct limits per-user as identified by unique values of the label.

 :::info

-Refer to the [Per User Rate Limiting guide][guide] for more information on how to use the _Rate Limiter_ using [aperture-js][aperture-js] SDK.
+Refer to the [Per-user Rate Limiting guide][guide] for more information on how to use the _Rate Limiter_ using [aperture-js][aperture-js] SDK.

 :::